dellow/Web-Framework/README.md

 <a name="watch"></a>
 ## Watch
 You can automatically compile CSS and JS on save by 'watching'.
 Simply run `gulp watch` to automatically compile.
-For live browser reloading see [Watch](#watch).
+For live browser reloading see [Server](#server).

 The tasks that are run in the `watch` task are:
 - Browserify